 When most Mac users discover that they’ve accidentally deleted or otherwise lost an Excel file that they don’t have backed up anywhere else, they assume the file is gone for good.
 Fortunately, that’s not usually the case.

-Even permanently deleted files can be successfully recovered using specialized data recovery software like Disk Drill as long as they are still physically present on the storage device and haven’t been partially or completely overwritten yet.
+Even permanently deleted Excel files can be successfully recovered using specialized data recovery software like Disk Drill as long as they are still physically present on the storage device and haven’t been partially or completely overwritten yet.

 We recommend Disk Drill because it can be downloaded for free and used to recover Excel files from all Mac file systems and storage devices with a simple click on the Recover button.